nrc/portable-interoperable/io-traits/README.md

 ### The traits should permit maximum flexibility of buffers

 We do not provide a trait where the IO library manages the buffers (in some previous proposals I called this `ManagedRead`).
 One could use `BufRead` for this, though the API is optimised for tasks which can't be done without buffering, rather than generic reading.
 One could also implement such a trait in a third-party crate on top of `OwnedRead`.
 An alternative would be to include such a trait in std.
 This could be done later.
 I opted not to for the sake of simplicity.

+`OwnedBuf` is designed to be efficiently interoperable with any reasonable buffer type.

 ### The traits should work in no_std scenarios